-From the Audience: “That’s not ‘real’ authority, that can only come from God.”
+From the Audience: “Okay, but that’s still not ‘real’ authority, that can only come from God.”

 Religionists will argue that marriage is “ordained of God.”
 That may be the case within the framework of the church.
 But, there is no marriage ceremony or authority defined in the Bible (here and here).

 In its essence, a marriage is a uniting of familial houses and a commitment (or covenant) between bride and groom.
 The union is documented publicly as recognition before the community of a new family (or house) and the associated goods are jointly possessed by the house.
 An important part of a Jewish wedding in the Old Testament was the contract signed by the couple.
 The modern marriage certificate similarly requires the signatures of the couple, witnesses, and a recognized civil authority (often a minister) in order to be legally recorded.